skewballfox/FastFourierTransformsPaper/slides.typ

   Computing the FFT of a vector of coefficients gives us the points of the polynomial, and computing the inverse FFT of a set of points gives us the coefficients of the polynomial.

 ]

+#centered-slide[
+  == Applications in (Computer) Science
+  - When used in signal processing, it can break down a signal into its constituent frequencies.
+These can then be filtered out or modified and the signal can be reconstructed.
+  - Because of this it's used heavily in audio processing, image compression, radar, sonar, seismology, and more.
+]

 #slide[
   == history of the FFT